Thrifty Pet Ideas for Frugal Living

 Side note: This article of pet ideas has garnered a lot of negative comments so if you came here to leave more, I will delete them.
 If you can’t afford to have pets at all, it’s probably not a good idea to get more, however, if you find yourself in a difficult financial position and you have pets already that need to be cared for, hopefully, these pet ideas will be useful to you.

 My husband built both our dog and cat houses.
-The dog house he made out of cheap plywood.
-We are going to paint the outside for now and someday put on steel siding so it matches the house.
+The dog house he made out of cheap plywood with steel siding that was a “leftover” from Menards.
 Inside we put straw.
-This is a cheap way to keep the dog warm and plus it’s something she can’t chew up!
+This is a cheap way to keep the dog warm plus it’s something she can’t chew up!

 I don’t have too many tips for buying cheap pet food.
 I know there are good deals to be had on it sometimes.
 We used to buy just the cheapest kind for the cats but that made them sick so we spend a little more on it now.
-We usually buy cat food from Target since they tend to have the most sales on it and we buy dog food at Menards because it's cheapest there and the dog is not picky on what she eats.
+We have usually bought cat food from Target since they tend to have the most sales on it and we buy dog food at Menards because of sales.

 12 oz. cold water